The Washington State DUI Process

 Challenging the Prosecution in a Washington DUI Trial

-As a team of experienced and skilled DUI lawyers, we are very familiar with the many ways the prosecution’s case and evidence can be challenged and argued against both outside and inside the courtroom.
+As a team of experienced and skilled Snohomish County DUI lawyers, we are very familiar with the many ways the prosecution’s case and evidence can be challenged and argued against both outside and inside the courtroom.
 For instance, we can argue your arrest was unlawful or the breath test was not conducted properly.
-If the officer did not do their job properly, evidence can be thrown out before trial even begins.
+If the officer did not do their job properly (such as making an unlawful stop) evidence can be thrown out before trial even begins.

 The prosecution will present its case by calling witnesses, including the arresting officer, other witnesses at the scene, and any experts involved in testing the BAC of the defendant.
 The defense can then cross-examine these witnesses and, if necessary, call its own witnesses and present evidence on your behalf.
 An aggressive and well-prepared cross-examination of the witnesses by a competent defense attorney could result in the prosecution’s case falling apart.